xyxj1024/xyxj1024.github.io/_posts/2023-02-06-cgroups-forkbomb.md

 Currently, the following types of memory usages are tracked:

-- Userland memory: page cache and anonymous memory;
+1. Userland memory: page cache and anonymous memory,
-- Kernel data structures such as dentries and inodes;
+2. Kernel data structures such as dentries and inodes,
-- TCP socket buffers.
+3. TCP socket buffers.

 To enable memory `cgroups` (actually, `cgroups` with memory controller), add the following commands to the `/boot/cmdline.txt` file: